Kennewick Man

 Kennewick Man or Ancient One (Note: His historical name is unknown.
 Monikers were invented as a means of identification.
 The name "Kennewick Man" follows the practice of naming a discovery after the place it was found.
 The Indian name name "Ancient One" began to be used as early as the year 2000.) was a Native American man who lived during the early Holocene whose skeletal remains were found in 1996 washed out on a bank of the Columbia River near Kennewick, Washington.
-Radiocarbon tests show the man lived about 8,400 to 8,690 years Before Present, making his skeleton one of the most complete ever found this old in the Americas, and thus of high scientific interest for understanding the peopling of the Americas.
+Radiocarbon tests show the man lived about 8,400 to 8,700 years ago, making his skeleton one of the most complete ever found this old in the Americas, and thus of high scientific interest for understanding the peopling of the Americas.
 (Note: "Scientists have found only about 50 skeletons of such antiquity, most of them fragmentary.
 Any new find can thus add crucial insight into the ongoing mystery of who first colonized the New World.")

-The discovery precipitated a nearly twenty-year-long dispute involving the Federal government, Native Americans, and the science community.
-The Federal government, through the United States Army Corps of Engineers, held jurisdiction over the land where the remains were found and thus had legal custody.
+The discovery precipitated a nearly twenty-year-long dispute involving the Federal government, Native Americans, and scientists who wanted to study the remains.
+The Federal government, through the United States Army Corps of Engineers, held jurisdiction over the land where the remains were found and, thus, had legal custody.
 However, Native American tribes asserted legal rights to rebury the man under the Native American Graves Protection and Repatriation Act (NAGPRA), a federal law to repatriate Indian remains.
-Nevertheless, some members of the scientific community believed it was essential to conduct research on the skeleton, and asserted he was only distantly related to today's Native Americans and was more closely related to Polynesian or Southeast Asian peoples, which would exempt the case from NAGPRA.
+Nevertheless, some members of the scientific community believed it was essential to conduct research on the skeleton and asserted he was only distantly related to today's Native Americans and was more closely related to Polynesian or Southeast Asian peoples, which would exempt the case from NAGPRA.

 The controversial case wound its way through courts for many years, including a period when scientists won access to study the remains.
-At the same time, technology for analyzing ancient DNA had been steadily improving; in June 2015, scientists at the University of Copenhagen published a study which found that Kennewick Man's genome is within a diverse group of contemporary Native Americans, though he is not associated with any specific modern tribe.
-This finding, that he is of Native American background, gave decisive weight to the NAGPRA argument.
-In September 2016, the US House and Senate passed legislation to return the remains to a coalition of Columbia basin tribes.
-Kennewick Man was buried according to tribal traditions on February 18, 2017, with 200 members of five Columbia basin tribes in attendance, at an undisclosed location in the area.
+At the same time, technology for analyzing ancient DNA had been steadily improving.
+In 2015, scientists at the University of Copenhagen published a study which found that in comparison to contemporary human populations, Kennewick Man's genome is closest to that of modern Native Americans, though he is not associated with any specific modern tribe.
+In 2016, Congress passed legislation to return the remains to a coalition of Columbia basin tribes.
+Kennewick Man was reburied according to tribal traditions on February 18, 2017, with 200 members of five Columbia basin tribes in attendance, at an undisclosed location in the area.
 Within the scientific community since the 1990s, arguments for a non-Indian ancient history of the Americas, including by ancient peoples from Europe, have been losing ground in the face of ancient DNA analysis.
-The identification of Kennewick Man as closely related to modern Native Americans symbolically marked the "end of a [supposed] non-Indian ancient North America".
+The establishment of Kennewick Man's genetic affinity with modern Native Americans symbolically marked the "end of a [supposed] non-Indian ancient North America".